bapricethompson/project1.1/proj1/README.md

 - Screen orientation detection and responsive UI with `expo-screen-orientation`
 - Navigation handled by `expo-router`
 - Smooth user experience with React Native Paper components
+- Used image package to render the image

 ---